Susmita1703/Power-BI-Project-for-Revenue-Optimization/README.md

 # Power-BI-Project-for-Revenue-Optimization

 ## project overview 📝
-Analyzed 541888 dataset of revenue drivers and provided strategic insights for an online retail store through data cleaning and visualization with Power BI
+Analyzed a dataset of 541,888 rows on revenue drivers, providing strategic insights for an online retail store through data cleaning and visualization using Power BI.

 ## Project Objective 🎯
 **Identify Revenue Drivers**: Analyze key factors contributing to revenue.